 Responsible lending and risk management

-SEB takes great care to know its customers well and views responsible financing and credit granting as a cornerstone of its business, creating sustainable customer and shareholder value.
+SEB takes great care to know our customers well and we view responsible financing and credit granting as a cornerstone of our business, creating sustainable customer and shareholder value.
 SEB includes risks and opportunities related to environmental, social and governance aspects in the credit review.

 Position statements and sector policies

 SEB has taken a position on three specific sustainability issues – climate change, child labour and access to fresh water – and established policies for six industry sectors – arms and defence, forestry, fossil fuels, mining and metals, renewable energy and shipping.